arantespp/arantespp.com/posts/books/getting-things-done.md

 ## TL;DR

+- Getting Thigs Done (GTD) method helps you control all your work.
+- Your brain has a limited [working memory](/zettelkasten/working-memory).
+Trying to remember everything leads to an inability to concentrate fully on the work at hand because your brain will still try to remember problems and tasks that you've stored in it.
+- These unfinished problems and tasks are called [open loops](/zettelkasten/ideas-in-open-loop).
+Your brain will constantly remind you about them because they're open, unfinished.
+They steal your energy and focus.
+- GTD helps you elimited those open loops and gives you a sense of control over your work, which gives to you a relaxed control and flexibility to handle changing circumstances.
+It consists in a specific and powerful five-stage workflow: [capture](#1-capture), [clarify](#2-clarify), [organize](#3-organize), [reflect](#4-reflect), and [engage](#5-engage).
+- To implement the GTD system, you need the right workplace, tools, and filling system where you always feel comfortable working.

 ## Notes

 ### Chapter 1 - A New Practice for a New Reality

 You can access an infinite amount of data through the Internet and receive many inputs from the world.
 This scenario's transformed your work and life boundaries because every new information increases the limits of your commitments and your lives.

-The amount of new information creates [**open loops**](/zettelkasten/ideas-in-open-loop), or "incomplete tasks" in your minds.
+The amount of new information creates [**open loops**](/zettelkasten/ideas-in-open-loop), or "incomplete tasks" in your mind.
 An open loop is an action that you decided to execute, but you didn't define the actions and outputs desired.
 If you have a huge amount of open loops, they'll appear from time to time and steal your energy (because your [short-term memory](/zettelkasten/short-term-memory) is very limited).
 Putting these incomplete tasks in a management tool, like a "to-do" list, won't help because they're unplanned and will be pulling on our attention.

 To manage the open loops, you must follow 3 steps: